cjglab/software_labelling/README.md

-# software_labelling
+# _Software class labeling with semi-supervised predictions on graphs_, ICSE 2023
-Supplementary material and data related to paper titled "Software class labeling with semi-supervised predictions on graphs" submitted to ICSE 2023
+This repository contains the supplementary material and data related to paper titled "Software class labeling with semi-supervised predictions on graphs" submitted to ICSE 2023

 Content of the directory
 ------------------------